 ECONOMIC DEVELOPMENT AUTHORITY

-Proposing rule making related to brownfield and grayfield redevelopment and providing an opportunity for public comment
+Rule making related to brownfield and grayfield redevelopment

-The Economic Development Authority (IEDA) hereby proposes to amend Chapter 65, "Brownfield and Grayfield Redevelopment," Iowa Administrative Code.
+The Economic Development Authority (IEDA) hereby amends Chapter 65, "Brownfield and Grayfield Redevelopment," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code section 15.106A and section 15.293B as amended by 2021 Iowa Acts, Senate File 619.
+This rule making is adopted under the authority provided in Iowa Code section 15.106A and section 15.293B as amended by 2021 Iowa Acts, Senate File 619.

 State or Federal Law Implemented

 This rule making implements, in whole or in part, 2021 Iowa Acts, Senate File 619.

 2021 Iowa Acts, Senate File 619, amends Iowa Code section 15.293B relating to the Redevelopment Tax Credit Program for Brownfields and Grayfields.
 The amended statute increases the maximum program allocation to $15 million.
 2021 Iowa Acts, Senate File 619, also authorizes the IEDA to award any tax credits in the next annual application period if the tax credits (1) have been revoked, including any credits revoked in the five years prior to enactment of the legislation, (2) were not awarded because the registered projects were not timely completed, or (3) were not awarded because the registered projects did not meet the requirements of the program or the agreement (Iowa Code section 15.293B(5A)"a" as enacted by 2021 Iowa Acts, Senate File 619).
 Senate File 619 states that tax credits awarded pursuant to Iowa Code section 15.293B(5A)"a" shall not be counted against the maximum allocation under Iowa Code section 15.119.